Form 8915-E is used by taxpayers who were adversely affected by the coronavirus in 2020 and who

 - A governmental section 457 deferred compensation plan.

 Separate forms are completed for married filers who both received qualified distributions.
 The entire qualified distribution can be included in income in 2020, or it can be spread out equally over three years.
 Exception: the entire distribution must be reported on the 2020 tax return if the taxpayer (or spouse, if applicable) dies in 2020.

 Note: If you are including Form 8915-E in the return, the taxable amount of the distribution in the Form 1099-R entry window should be zero.
-The taxable amount will then flow to the return from Form 8915-E.
+The taxable amount of all retirement distributions flowing to Form 1040 equals the sum of the amounts in all Forms 1099-R Box 2a plus the amounts flowing from all Forms 8915-E.

 To complete Form 8915-E in TaxSlayer Pro, from the Main Menu of the tax return (Form 1040) select:

 - Taxpayer's/Spouse's Form 8915-E - Qualified 2020 Disaster Distribution